desmarais-lab/NetworkInference/README.md

 </tbody>
 </table>

 Each row corresponds to a directed edge.
 The first column indicates the origin node, the second the destination node.
 The third column displays the gain in model fit from each added edge.
 Note that the best fitting network would be a fully connected graph, i.e. a diffusion edge between all nodes.
 However, since we want to infer a sparse network, a model that captures the important diffusion pathways we need to regularize by constraining the number of edges in the network.
 In order to find a good cutoff, it is good to visualize the gain to check if we can find a sudden drop-off.
 There is a generic plot method to inspect the results.
 If more tweaking is required, the results are a dataframe so it should be easy for the more experienced users to make your own plot.
-With `type = "improvement"` the improvement from each can be plotted.
+With `type = "improvement"` the improvement from each edge can be plotted.

 ``` r
 plot(results, type = "improvement")